-This conference was and is organized by lowrider clubs, members, youth, and formerly incarcerated people throughout the world.
+This conference was and is organized by people with a genuine passion for Lowriders and education.
+This include people from lowrider clubs, youth, teachers, artists and formerly incarcerated people from Utah, California, and throughout the world.
 This is not a detached academic conference.
 This is a conference based on story-telling and experiences to appreciate lowrider culture.
 This conference is not about appropriation, commodification, exoticizing, elitism, or vulturing.

-Presentations will be about Lowrider history, culture, politics, justice, community, style, geography, art, music, fashion, and other topics surrounding this cultural phenomenon and its global context for 30 minutes at at time.
+history, culture, politics, justice, style, geography, art, music, fashion, education, and other topics surrounding this cultural phenomenon and its global context.

 For any questions please send an email to